Rotation Schedules

 • Associate Wellness Clinic at Doctors Hospital: additional supervised training in OMT

-• Annual baseline OMT skills assessment: an opportunity to identify strengths and opportunities for growth for each resident
+• Annual baseline OMT skills assessment and personalized osteopathic learning plan: an opportunity to identify strengths and opportunities for growth for each resident

 DIDACTICS HIGHLIGHTS

 The didactics schedule is modified annually to strike a balance among diverse learning styles, patients’ needs, residents’ interests. and ACGME requirements.
-Below is a sample list of topics planned for Academic Year 2022-2023.
+Below is a sample list of topics.

 Highlights: